sparkfun/SparkFun_RTK_Firmware/docs/menu_system.md

 ### Start New Log

 Pressing the 'Start New Log' button will close the current log.
-A new log will be opened when the AP Config page is closed and the unit restarts.
+A new log will be opened immediately and the file name will be shown.
 This can be helpful in the field when a certain set of coordinates or feature marks need to be recorded in close proximity to one another.
 By dividing up the logs, the work can be more easily identified.

 ### Bluetooth Protocol